- Discuss the advantages and disadvantages of working as a group rather than as an individual

 Introverts and Extraverts in Groups

-It won’t come as much of a surprise to you to hear this: Introverts aren’t always big fans of working in groups.
+It won’t come as much of a surprise to you to hear this: Introverts aren’t always delighted to work in groups.

 Conversely, extraverts love being around other people, they love participating in groups and gain energy by doing so.
 They’re nearly always motivated and comfortable interacting in a group.